Formula For Copper I Oxide

 Understanding the Formula: Cu₂O

 The formula's simplicity belies the complexity of the compound's structure and behavior.
-Its crystal structure is cubic, with copper ions occupying a face-centered cubic lattice and oxygen ions occupying the octahedral holes.
+In real terms, its crystal structure is cubic, with copper ions occupying a face-centered cubic lattice and oxygen ions occupying the octahedral holes.
 This arrangement contributes significantly to its physical and chemical properties.

 Methods for Synthesizing Copper(I) Oxide